omarellbidi/java-portfolio/README.md

 ## Projects

 ### [Banking System](./oop-banking-application)

-A comprehensive banking application implementing account management, transactions, and customer tracking using object-oriented programming principles.
+A full-featured banking application with secure customer and account management, transaction processing, and database storage.
+Built with Java code and professional database integration that tracks all financial operations while ensuring data integrity and security.

 ### [Minesweeper](./minesweeper-java-implementation)
 Implementation of the classic Minesweeper game featuring efficient algorithms for bomb placement, hint calculation, and game state management.